Where everyone is welcome?

 We have Sunday service at 10:00 a.m.

 We welcome all members, friends and visitors to our Sunday services.
-Our Chalice Children (Toddlers and Preschoolers) and Faith Activities (Kindergarteners through 5th Graders) meet on Sunday mornings during the worship service.
+Students in preschool through 12th grade meet on Sunday mornings during the worship service.
 A nursery is provided for infants.
+See our Children's Program page for more information.

 An inquirer's class is held once a month after service.
 No need to register, just turn up and bring your questions!